oren/oren.github.io/articles/thinking-in-systems/README.md

 # Thinking in Systems

-I read [Thinking in Systems: A Primer](https://www.amazon.com/Thinking-Systems-Donella-H-Meadows/dp/1603580557) by Donella H. Meadows and find Donella and her vision inspiring.
-I use this page to capture practical insights.
+I read [Thinking in Systems: A Primer](https://www.amazon.com/Thinking-Systems-Donella-H-Meadows/dp/1603580557) by Donella H. Meadows and I find her vision inspiring.
+I use this page to capture practical insights from her writing and speaking.

 ![thinking-in-systems.png](thinking-in-systems.png)